silverpond/machine-learning-python-test/README.md

 it's the only thing on your account!

-Please try not to spend more than 6 hours; so either try and explain well a concept you're already familiar with, or peform a brieft investigation into the open areas of a interesting technique!
+Please try not to spend more than 6 hours; so either try and explain well a concept you're already familiar with, or peform a brief investigation into the open areas of a interesting technique!

 ### Potential example projects: